Watermark Home Loans overview

 - Piggyback (80/10/0)

 Watermark Home Loans does not publish specific lender fees online.
-However, according to its website, there is no application fee and also no-closing-cost loan options, which generally means you can roll the closing costs into the loan in exchange for a higher interest rate instead of paying for them upfront.
+However, according to its website, there is no application fee and also no-closing-cost loan options, which typically means you can roll the closing costs into the loan in exchange for a higher interest rate instead of paying for them upfront.

 You won’t find mortgage rates from Watermark Home Loans publicly advertised on its website.
 Instead, you’ll need to fill out a rate quote request form with your personal details to receive an estimate.
 You can also sign up for a free rate watch tool to track any movement on interest rates.